Ministry of Justice Commissioning of New Prison Education Contracts

 Events and Resources

 These changes will present procurement opportunities to a much wider range of organisations.
 The MoJ has been working to inform and consult this audience through a series of events.
-The following have been held to date:
+Events and resources so far include:

 - Webinar 3: Education provisions in prisons - 28 November (see slides; see MoJ list of potential supplier details)